Greek mythology: Syncretizing trends

+Ancient Greek myths took inspiration from folkloric portrayals of the Olympian gods, as well as Dorian and Ionian deities and their associated folk tales.

 In Ancient Roman times, a new Roman mythology was born through syncretization of numerous Greek and other foreign gods.
 This occurred because the Romans had little mythology of their own, and inheritance of the Greek mythological tradition caused the major Roman gods to adopt characteristics of their Greek equivalents.
 The gods Zeus and Jupiter are an example of this mythological overlap.
 In addition to the combination of the two mythological traditions, the association of the Romans with eastern religions led to further syncretizations.
 For instance, the cult of Sun was introduced in Rome after Aurelian's successful campaigns in Syria.
 The Asiatic divinities Mithras (that is to say, the Sun) and Ba'al were combined with Apollo and Helios into one Sol Invictus, with conglomerated rites and compound attributes.
 Apollo might be increasingly identified in religion with Helios or even Dionysus, but texts retelling his myths seldom reflected such developments.
 The traditional literary mythology was increasingly dissociated from actual religious practice.
 The worship of Sol as special protector of the emperors and the empire remained the chief imperial religion until it was replaced by Christianity.

 The surviving 2nd-century collection of Orphic Hymns (second century AD) and the Saturnalia of Macrobius Ambrosius Theodosius (fifth century) are influenced by the theories of rationalism and the syncretizing trends as well.
 The Orphic Hymns are a set of pre-classical poetic compositions, attributed to Orpheus, himself the subject of a renowned myth.
-In reality, these poems were probably composed by several different poets, and contain a rich set of clues about prehistoric European mythology.
 The stated purpose of the Saturnalia is to transmit the Hellenic culture Macrobius has derived from his reading, even though much of his treatment of gods is colored by Egyptian and North African mythology and theology (which also affect the interpretation of Virgil).
 In Saturnalia reappear mythographical comments influenced by the Euhemerists, the Stoics and the Neoplatonists.

 Modern interpretations

 The genesis of modern understanding of Greek mythology is regarded by some scholars as a double reaction at the end of the eighteenth century against "the traditional attitude of Christian animosity", in which the Christian reinterpretation of myth as a "lie" or fable had been retained.
 In Germany, by about 1795, there was a growing interest in Homer and Greek mythology.
 In Göttingen, Johann Matthias Gesner began to revive Greek studies, while his successor, Christian Gottlob Heyne, worked with Johann Joachim Winckelmann, and laid the foundations for mythological research both in Germany and elsewhere.
+About 100 years later the interest for Greek mythology was still alive when Hermann Steuding published his book Griechische und römische Götter- und Heldensage in 1897.